dghubble/go-twitter/README.md

 stream.Stop()
 ```

-In the next example, messages are received on a non-main goroutine, but then `Stop()` is called immediately.
-The `Stream` is stopped and cleaned up, then the program exits.
+Here, messages are received on a non-main goroutine, but then `Stop()` is called immediately.
+The `Stream` is stopped and the program exits.

 ```go
 // got no messages :(